C-Loftus/pygeoapi/notes/rise_api.md

 A CatalogRecord is created from a generationEffort.
 Locations contain geometric data.
 Results are not linked to any other endpoint and are queried independently.
+Results output a location but it is a one way link.
+Locations do not link to results.

 ```mermaid
 graph TD;